How did you find the management consulting lifestyle?

 pushed to excellence at all times.

-Those who handle it best maintain outside interests – travelling, sport,
+Those who handle the consulting lifestyle best maintain outside interests – travelling, sport,

 intellectual and cultural pursuits – however hard that may be with a